Vacancy – Editor of #theBOUblog

 Applicants must have a broad interest in ornithology, science communication and the use of social media in promoting science.
 You should have good written English and experience of editing written content.
 You will need to be self-motivated, be able to work unsupervised, deliver to deadline and be familiar with the BOU, its role, its activities and its standing within the ornithological community.

-This is one of four Support Officer roles within the BOU – Journal Publicity, Conference, Social Media and Blog Editor.
+This is one of five Support Officer roles within the BOU – Blog Editor, Conference, Equality & Diversity, Journal Publicity and Social Media.
 The roles vary and demands on individual Support Officers fluctuate but we ask each Support Officer to provide a minimum of 18 days support service a year.

 The role of a BOU Support Officer is particularly suited to an early career ornithologist as these roles progress personal development in key areas such as science communication, working within a team to deliver core activities and working at society committee level to help develop and deliver a wide range of outreach activities.